RhodiumToad/pllua-ng/README.md

 There can only be one cursor object for a given open portal - doing a findcursor on an existing cursor will always return the same object.
+(But note that this matching is by portal, not name - if a cursor was closed and reopened with the same name, findcursor will return a different object for the new cursor.)
 If a cursor is closed by external code (or transaction end), then the :isopen() state will be automatically updated (this happens when the portal is actually dropped).
 Cursor options are set on the statement object.

 :save on a statement is now a no-op - all statements seen by lua code have been passed through SPI_keepplan and are managed by Lua garbage